infprog-ya/simple-gauge-android/README.md

 # Whats new

+Added animation for Arc gauge
+Eliminated some depreciations

-New release avalible <a href="https://github.com/Gruzer/simple-gauge-android/releases">Read </a>
+New release avalible <a href="https://github.com/infprog-ya/simple-gauge-android/releases">Read </a>

 # Simple Usage